ParmeetSinghGhai/PSG-Password-Manager/README.md

 # PSGDriveSync Application
 This application allows users to
-- create secure passwords upto 2000 characters long for one time us.
+- Create secure passwords upto 2000 characters long for one time use where you get full control over the password generation process.
-- create secure passwords upto 2000 characters long and have them added to local files called 'vaults' which are themselves encrypted with AES-256 encryption standard using a master password.
+- Create secure passwords upto 2000 characters long and have them added to local files called 'vaults' which are themselves encrypted with AES-256 encryption standard using a master password.

 ## Prerequisite
 - Currently the application is only supported on Windows Operation System.